Students are required to maintain a 75% combined average in the related theory/content and competency in the shop / lab.

 If a student withdraws and re-enrolls to complete the coursework, both periods of enrollment will be calculated in assessing the maximum.

 If a student is out for 14 consecutive calendar days, the school will withdraw the student from the program.
 If a student withdraws from a program and returns within 1 year, all credits previously earned will be honored.
 Continuation in the program will be granted contingent on availability and re-acceptance.

 The school’s policy and process will require the following:

 Students provide an official transcript and course description from the school they are requesting the transfer of credit.
 The faculty member from the course makes an assessment of the similarity of coursework.

 The student takes MTTI’s unit test to demonstrate proficiency in the specific coursework being requested as transfer credits.
 The credits will be listed as allowed on the student’s progress report but this will be on a pass basis only and will not be calculated into the student’s grade average.

 Transfer of credits will be allowed at the school’s discretion.

 MTTI does not allow students to transfer credits in excess of 30 percent of the total program’s credit hours.
 Transfer credits that are accepted will count as both credits attempted and credits earned in the calculation.
-The student’s grade from the transfer credit will not affect the student’s average in either the 70% average overall classroom grade requirement or the overall 85% skills grade requirement.
+The student’s grade from the transfer credit will not affect the student’s average in the 75% combination of related theory/content and the skills competencies.